Skip to content

 You can usually determine the penalty via Google Search Console or one of the below penalty checker tools.

-Don't worry if the reasoning is a little vague; it's not uncommon not quite to understand where you went wrong.
-With enough digging, you can work out why you got the penalty – through multiple tools that may be needed for this process.
+Don’t worry if the reasoning is a little vague; it’s not uncommon not to quite understand where you went wrong.
+With enough digging, you can work out why you got the penalty through multiple tools that may be needed for this process.

 The good news is that many Google penalties are easy to fix once found.